 Resistor Colour Codes

-To determine the resistance value of a resistor we need to know what each of the coloured bands around the resistor represents.
-Resistors will have either 4, 5 or 6 coloured bands, each coloured band represents a different value as shown in the table below.
+To calculate the resistance value of a resistor we need to know what each of the coloured bands around the resistor represents.
+Resistors will have either 4, 5 or 6 bands, each coloured band represents a different value as shown in the table below.

 Table of Resistor Bands